Whistleblower and Qui Tam Attorneys in Santa Clara

 In recent years, our attorneys have reported, and utilized, an expanded list of protections for whistleblowers.
 In 2016 alone, new laws expanded whistleblower protections to family members of whistleblowers, prohibiting employers from discharging, discriminating, retaliating or taking any adverse action against an employee who is the family member of a perceived or actual whistleblower.
 (Labor Code Sections 98.6 and 1102.5.)

 Also, California has its own Whistleblower Protection Act which specifically protects state employees against retribution from reporting waste, fraud, abuse of authority, violation of law or threat to public health.
 (Government Code Sections 8547 et seq.)
-In addition, a government employee may not use official authority to influence employees with the intent to intimidate, threat, or coerce someone from his or her protected activity right.
+In addition, a government employee may not use official authority to influence employees with the intent to intimidate, threaten, or coerce someone from his or her protected activity right.

-Importantly, in late 2014, a local California appellate court interpreted these anti-retaliation protections broadly when it expanded whistleblower protections to employees who were terminated due to their employer’s mistaken belief that they engaged in protected activity of reporting employer violations.
+Importantly, in late 2014, a local California appellate court interpreted these anti-retaliation protections broadly when it expanded whistleblower protections to employees who were terminated due to their employer’s mistaken belief that they engaged in the protected activity of reporting employer violations.

 California Corporate Securities Law, Federal Securities Acts, and Dodd-Frank Act